2017 Emporia State Hornets football team: Preseason

-The Hornets enter the 2017 season after finishing with an 11–2 overall, 10–1 in conference play last season under Higgins.
-On August 1, 2017 at the MIAA Football Media Day, the Hornets were chosen to finish second in both the Coaches Poll and Media Polls.
+The Hornets entered the 2017 season after finishing with an 11–2 overall, 10–1 in conference play the previous season under Higgins.
+On August 1, 2017 at the MIAA Football Media Day, the Hornets were chosen to finish second in both the coaches and media polls.

 On June 1, 2017, the Hornets were ranked No. 4 in Street & Smith's National Preseason Ranking Poll, and landed in the same spot by Lindy's Sports on June 23, 2017.

 On August 14, the American Football Coaches Association released its poll, with the Hornets ranked No. 4 in the nation, the highest in school history.